-In the Summer of 2015, frustrated by the decline of Chicago's live music scene, Pat Smillie finally returned to live in his hometown of Detroit, MI.
-He is currently writing songs and recording demos for an upcoming studio project.
+In the Summer of 2015, frustrated by what he saw as the decline of Chicago's live music scene, Smillie returned to live in Detroit, MI.
+He occasionally performs with reknown Detroit guitarist Jim McCarty (formerly of Mitch Ryder & The Detroit Wheels, Cactus, & The Rockets).
+He also serves a monthly residency with Motown guitarist (and Funk Brother), Dennis Coffey, at Northern Lights Lounge (Detroit, MI).
+Pat Smillie is currently writng songs and recording demos for an upcoming studio project.

 SELECTED DISCOGRAPHY: "I Got an Angel" (1999) / "Letter to Hampton" (2003) / "Down by the River" (2007)